Semipositivity theorems for moduli problems: Introduction

-We feel that the arguments in \cite[4.14]{kollar} only work when the fibers are surfaces.
-In other words, we needed some new ideas and techniques to prove Theorem \ref{main}.
-Our arguments heavily depend on the recent advances on the semipositivity theorems of Hodge bundles (\cite{fujino-fujisawa}) and the construction of quasi-log resolutions for quasi-projective semi log canonical pairs (cf.~\cite{fujino}). \end{say}

-\begin{rem} In general, we have to prove Theorem \ref{main} for non-normal (reducible) varieties $X$ in order to see that some moduli functor is semipositive in the sense of Koll\'ar even if we are only interested in the moduli spaces of {\em{smoothable}} stable varieties.
-Roughly speaking, if the curve $C$ is contained in $M^{sm}_H\setminus M^{can}_H$, where $M^{sm}_H$ (resp.~$M^{can}_H$) is the coarse moduli space of $\mathcal M^{sm}_H$ (resp.~$\mathcal M^{can}_H$), then a general fiber of $f:X\to C$ may be non-normal and reducible. \end{rem}

-For the general theory of Koll\'ar's projectivity criterion, see \cite[Sections 2 and 3]{kollar} and \cite[Theorem 4.34]{viehweg}.
+For the general theory of Koll\'ar's projectivity criterion, see \cite[Sections 2 and 3]{kollar} and \cite[Theorem 4.34]{viehweg2}.
 We do not discuss the technical details of the construction of moduli spaces of stable varieties in this paper.
 We mainly treat various semipositivity theorems.
 Note that the projectivity criterion discussed here is independent of the existence problem of moduli spaces.
-We recommend the reader to see \cite[Section 2]{kollar} and \cite[Section 5]{kollar2} for Koll\'ar's program for constructing moduli spaces of stable varieties.
-Our paper is related to the topic in \cite[{\bf{41}} (Projectivity)]{kollar2}.
+We recommend the reader to see \cite[Section 2]{kollar} and \cite[Sections 4 and 5]{kollar2} for Koll\'ar's program for constructing moduli spaces of stable varieties (see also \cite{kollar-ongoing}).
+Our paper is related to the topic in \cite[5.5 (Projectivity)]{kollar2}.

-In this paper, we prove Theorem \ref{main} in the framework of \cite{fujino} and \cite{fujino-fujisawa}.
-Note that \cite{fujino} and \cite{fujino-fujisawa} heavily depend on the theory of {\em{mixed}} Hodge structures on cohomology groups with compact support.
-A key ingredient of this paper is the following semipositivity theorem, which is essentially contained in \cite{fujino-fujisawa}.
+In this paper, we prove Theorem \ref{ff-thm1.7} in the framework of \cite{fujino} and \cite{fujino-fujisawa}, although we do not use the arguments in \cite{fujino} explicitly.
+Note that \cite{fujino} and \cite{fujino-fujisawa} heavily depend on the theory of {\em{mixed}} Hodge structures on cohomology with compact support.
+A key ingredient of this paper is the following semipositivity theorem, which is essentially contained in \cite{fujino-fujisawa} (see also \cite{ffs}).
 It is a generalization of Fujita's semipositivity theorem (see \cite[(0.6) Main Theorem]{fujita}).
 We note that a Hodge theoretic approach to the original Fujita semipositivity theorem was introduced by Zucker (see \cite{zucker}).

-\begin{thm}[{cf.~\cite[Section 5]{fujino-fujisawa}}] Let $(X, D)$ be a simple normal crossing pair such that $D$ is reduced.
+\begin{thm}[{Basic semipositivity theorem, see \cite[Section 7]{fujino-fujisawa}}] Let $(X, D)$ be a simple normal crossing pair such that $D$ is reduced.
 Let $f:X\to C$ be a projective surjective morphism onto a smooth projective curve $C$.
 Assume that every stratum of $X$ is dominant onto $C$.
-Then $f_*\omega_{X/C}(D)$ is semipositive. \end{thm}
+Then $f_*\omega_{X/C}(D)$ is nef. \end{thm}